BartyPitt/RoboticsProject/docs/Robot_Movement.rst

         Cordinates = self.__positions__[Position]
         self.moveto(Cordinates)

-The function takes the name of a position and moves the robot to that position.
-It enabled us to feed in the position name as defined in main.py.

 Coordinates to pose
 ^^^^^^^^^^^^^^^^^^^

+The human-legible cartesian position coordinates (x,y,z) as well as the Euler angles (roll, pitch, yaw) must be converted into a different coordinate space which can be understood by the robot motion planner.
+This starts by converting the Euler angles into quaternions and then converting these orientations as well as the Cartesian positions into a format understood by the moveit_controller library.

 ::